-A person in Canada as a visitor who is convicted of a drinking and driving offence may not be able to renew his or her visitor status.
-Upon conviction, such a person becomes inadmissible to Canada and could be deported.
+A person in Canada as a visitor who is convicted of a drinking and driving offence may not be able to renew his or her visitor permit.
+Upon conviction, such a person becomes inadmissible to Canada and liable to deportation.
 To overcome this inadmissibility, a record suspension is required.
-For information on record suspensions: see National Parole Board.
+For information on record suspensions see National Parole Board.

 An application for approval of rehabilitation requires: